 - Simulation is a simulated clinical experience. - Students are expected to arrive on time. - Students are expected to come prepared as one would for a clinical day. - Supplies such as uniform, penlight, stethoscope, pen are required. - Drug book and any other resources that might be needed in clinical are required.

-EMERGENCY CONTACT: In the event of an emergency contact Public Safety (803) 508-7911, 24 hours a day, Administrative Assistant for Nursing at (803) 508-7364 or the Administrative Assistant for Health Sciences at (803) 508-7363.
+EMERGENCY CONTACT: In the event of an emergency contact Public Safety (803) 508-7911, 24 hours a day or the Administrative Assistant for Nursing at (803) 508-7364.

 NAME OR ADDRESS CHANGE